jameshughes89/cs102/src/site/topic25.rst

 Worst Case Scenario
 -------------------

-* What exactly the worst case scenario is will depend on the specific implementation
-    * Depending if we are looking through the sorted list/part from index :math:`0 \rightarrow n-1` or :math:`n-1 \rightarrow 0`

-* The situation for the worst case scenario would be if, for each of the :math:`n` elements, it had to be compared to every single element in the sorted part
+* The situation for the worst case scenario would be if, for each of the :math:`n` elements to be sorted, it had to be compared to every single element in the sorted part
 * For example, in the above gif, the worst case scenario would be if the numbers were in reverse order
     * We put the largest element (8) in the sorted list
     * We then take the next largest (7), and we have to put it on the other side of the largest (8)